 Skip to main content

 This page documents the current command surface exactly as implemented.
-If you run visor --help or invoke the CLI with no command, visor prints a usage summary instead of a JSON response envelope.
+If you run visor --help, visor -h, or invoke the CLI with no command, visor prints a usage summary instead of a JSON response envelope. visor --version and visor -v print the package version instead of a JSON response envelope.

 Global runtime inputs